wishpedigo/testing/SUBDOMAIN_SETUP.md

 ### Local Subdomains Not Working

-If `dash.localhost` or `game.localhost` don't work:
+If `dash.localhost` doesn't work:

-1. Check `/etc/hosts` has the entries:
+1. Check `/etc/hosts` has the entry:
    ```
    127.0.0.1 dash.localhost
-   127.0.0.1 game.localhost
    ```

 2. Run the setup script again: